rockstor/rockon-registry/README.md

 2. Add a comment to your pull request detailing how you've tested it out.
 More details the better as it will help ensure quality and benefit the whole community!

 3. We are trying to offer Rock-ons that are based on a multi-architecture docker image, _i.e._, it is available for amd64 (Intel/AMD CPUs) and arm64 (ARM-based) devices.
 While that might not always be possible, depending on the app in which you're interested, please keep that in mind and see whether you can select a docker image that has a multi-architecture manifest.
-When submitting, please add the supported architectures to the description (take a look at the descriptions of some of the more recent Rock-on submissions) in a separate line using the &lt;p&gt; and &lt;/p&gt; tags.
+When submitting, please add the supported architectures to the end of the Rockon description using the &lt;p&gt; and &lt;/p&gt; tags (take a look at the descriptions of some of the more recent Rock-on submissions).

 ## Adding vs. Updating a Rock-on You Want to Submit to the Repository